 BA 494.
 Special Topics in Business Administration.
 1-4 hours.

 Exploration of topics in Business Administration not covered in existing offerings or study of selected topics in greater depth.
 Subject matter will vary by offering.
-Course Information: May be repeated.
-No graduation credit is given for BA 494 to students enrolled in Business Administration.
+Course Information: May be repeated if topics vary.
+Students may register for more than one section per term.

 BA 495.
 Business Strategy.
 3 hours.